harsh702/livelessons1/README.md

 - `git commit --amend`: to amend the previous commit (It just replaces the previous commit with new commit with changes)
       - if no changes are made, then the commit message is changed
 - `git restore`: to restore or undo changes.
+- `git remote add`: to add remote to the git repository